TYPE DESIGN INFORMATION PAGE last updated on Tue Jan 28 22:13:15 EST 2020

 PAAM (was: Supperstudio)

 Studio with offices in Madrid and Bilbao, first called Supperstudio and then PAAM (run by Pablo Abad and Vicente Garcia Morillo from Madrid).
-Pablo Abad created the free poker card face DealerType (2009).
+Pablo Abad created the free poker card typeface DealerType (2009).

 Graduated in Communication Design from the Fachhochschule für Gestaltung in Hamburg in 1993.
 He studied under Mark Jamra.
-Designer of the semi-Western semi-Basque display face Casanova (2004, URW).
+Designer of the semi-Western semi-Basque display typeface Casanova (2004, URW).
 [Google] [More] ⦿

-Catalan foundry in which Andreu Balius is involved.
+Catalan foundry headed by Andreu Balius.
 Some fonts sold through MyFonts: